randypitcherii/dbt_workspace/README.md

 # dbt Workspace - Make yourself at home!
-The purpose of this project is to demonstrate common patterns and use cases for dbt.
+The purpose of this project is to demonstrate common patterns and use cases for dbt!

 ## Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)